This post may contain affiliate links, which help keep this content free. (Full disclosure)

 What If You Don’t Have Powdered Sweetener?

 If you don’t want to buy the powdered kind, you can also use granulated erythritol.
 In fact, you can use any granulated sweetener you like, like monk fruit or a stevia blend.
-I have a guide covering all the sugar-free sweeteners here.
+I have a guide covering all the keto and diabetic sweeteners here, along with a sweetener conversion chart.

 TIP: If you use a granulated sweetener, you have to powder it in a food processor or coffee grinder.
 It needs to be powdered before adding it to the frosting, otherwise, your keto cream cheese frosting will be grainy.